bdxio/bdxio.site/README.md

 ## Setup

-Make sure to install the dependencies:
+1. Make sure to install the dependencies:

 ```bash
 npm install
 ```

+2. Fill the environment variables by creating a `.env` file at root level based on `.env.example`.

 ## Development Server